dxcore35/obs_batch-linkr/forward_linker/README.md

 ## Notes

-This plugin is fork and edited version of bulk
+This plugin is fork version of https://github.com/perkinsben/obs_tools
+- edited for bulk interlinking not for single file